 A contemporary take on the age-old easy chair reinterpreted through the lens of geometrical minimalism.
 The two right angles fused together to form the structure that holds the chair together, in a stable position.
 The chair has removable fabric, making it easy to wash.
-The Relica is versatile and comfortable enough to be used as a day-bed and is also the ideal spot for long hours daydreaming.

 This design originated from a single line drawing.
 We then fleshed out the form in 3D, working out the specifics of structural load transfer and the constraints of joinery.
 This piece also reflects smart use of jigs and templates to create curves and tangents, and effective use of machines; overall, the Pie Sectional is not only beautiful but also an effective and productive piece of furniture.

 Zo is a classic model of a side table that hasn’t lost its charm over the years.
 The design is simple and effective for a side table.
 Zo being tiny and light weight can be moved around easily anywhere in your home as per your convenience.
 If you are into minimalistic design, then this one's for you!